Material Comparison

 Grasscloth vs Wood Veneer: Which Delivers More Impact?

 Two luxury natural wallcoverings — woven plant fiber versus real timber veneer.
-Compared on texture, visual drama, installation, cost and ideal applications by a manufacturer who produces both.
+Compared on texture, visual drama, installation, cost and ideal applications by a sourcing partner that supplies both.

 At a Glance: Grasscloth vs Wood Veneer